-2008-2014 Six-Year Period Homeward Bound
+Homeward Bound

-Name and address of property 550 West Regent Street
+550 West Regent Street

 Inglewood, CA

-Name and Address of Property Owner Homeward Bound
+Homeward Bound

 5901 Green Valley Circle

 Culver City, CA

-Type of Governmental Assistance Section 202/811 (Section 8 new construction) contract
+Section 202/811 (Section 8 new construction) contract

-Earliest conversion date 6/30/2013
+6/30/2013

-Total number of low-income units at risk 4 disabled low-income units
+4 disabled low-income units

 This project is owned and operated by a non-profit organization.
-The non-profit organization has verbally indicated to City staff that the units will be maintained as low-income senior/handicapped housing for the foreseeable future beyond 2005.
-The non-profit organization operates similar low-income handicapped housing units throughout southern California and is therefore unlikely that the rental subsidies would be lifted to place the units at risk or that the units would be converted to market-rate units after 2005.
+The non-profit organization has verbally indicated to City staff that the units will be maintained as low-income senior/handicapped housing for the foreseeable future.
+The non-profit organization operates similar low-income handicapped housing units throughout southern California and is therefore unlikely that the rental subsidies would be lifted to place the units at risk or that the units would be converted to market-rate units.
 However based on the worst-case economic conditions in which the non-profit organization would sell or convert the units to market-rate, the cost of replacing the units would be approximately \$400,000.